HackPlan/UUI/docs/PRINCIPLE.md

 A major feature of UUI is the **component style customization**.
 In order to allow developers who use UUI to modify the style of components more conveniently and quickly, we have followed some design patterns when implementing them to efficiently integrate the customization function applies to all UUI components.
 These design patterns were finally implemented in the form of HOC tools.

 UUI's UI components have some common functions.
 In order not to repeatedly implement these functions in each component, UUI has developed a set of HOC tool functions.
-The HOC tools mentioned here mainly refer to the `UUI.FunctionComponent` and `UUI.ClassComponent` located in `src/core/uui.tsx`.
+The HOC tools mentioned here mainly refer to the `UUIFunctionComponent` and `UUIClassComponent` located in `src/core/UUIComponent.tsx`.

 All components built and implemented by HOC tools include the following features: